8 Best Redfish Lures & Baits in 2023

 Cons

-OVERVIEW: Our experience shows the Yum Money Minnow gives you a lot of fishing options.
+BUYING ADVICE: Our experience shows the Yum Money Minnow gives you a lot of fishing options.
 For example, we’ve used the Yum Money Minnow with a jig head, umbrella, and Alabama rig.
 Moreover, the lure has a hook sloth that allows straightforward and effortless rigging.
-On top of that, the Yum Money Minnow redfish lures comes in three pieces for a relatively affordable price.
+On top of that, the Yum Money Minnow comes in three pieces for a relatively affordable price.

 FEATURES: The Yum Money Minnow is special because of two reasons: super-realistic minnow movements and life-like eyes.